LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ### Solution

-1. Ensure that automatic messages are not disabled
+1. Ensure that Automatic Messages are not disabled
 2. For more information about shift settings, see [configuring response times for messaging conversations](contact-center-management-messaging-operations-configuring-response-times.html)